EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 ## Development Mode

-To make things easier when running Event Store for the first time, we have introduced a dev mode.
+To make things easier when running Event Store for the first time, we have introduced a development mode.

 You can set this by starting up Event Store with the dev flag, e.g: